Skip to main content

 • The agent iterates on its own for mechanical failures like missing env vars, stale processes, or wrong ports.
 It stops to ask only when the fix is a judgment call, such as choosing between fixing forward or keeping things backward-compatible.

-• Local image builds are a last resort.
-The skill prefers running the changed service as a local process.
-It only falls back to building and pushing an image when the service genuinely cannot run outside the cluster.
+• Local image builds are a last resort, because running locally keeps the iteration loop tight and gives the agent stdout, logs, and a debugger.
+The skill only falls back to building and pushing an image when the service genuinely cannot run outside the cluster.

 • Shared resources are gated.
 Creating an isolated sandbox is autonomous.
 Updating a shared sandbox or route group, adding public preview endpoints, or running sudo signadot local connect all require your confirmation.